 Fret Sprout - Sharp Fret Ends

 Sharp or poorly shaped fret ends can be a real drag on your playing.
-When mild it is an annoyance; Severe cases can render an instrument effectively unplayable without risking cuts to the players hand.
+When mild, it is an annoyance; Severe cases however can render an instrument effectively unplayable without risking cuts to the player’s hand.

 What Causes "Fret Sprout"?

 Humidity issues are the most common cause of fret sprout.
 When dry, the wood of the neck shrinks while the metal frets are unaffected.
-This leaves the appearance that the frets have grown, or “sprouted”, out of the fingerboard.
+This leaves the appearance that the frets have grown, or “sprouted”, out of the sides of the fingerboard.

-The result is painful ridges down the edges of the fretboard.
+The result is painful ridges as the player’s hand slides along the edges of the fretboard.
 After returning the instrument to the proper humidity level, a fret end dressing may be required to restore smooth, comfortable, fret-ends.

 Fixing Fret Sprout